XingLLiu/XingLLiu.github.io/_pages/main.md

 - Autumn 2021: *Applicable Maths*.
 Lectured by Dr [James Martin](https://www.imperial.ac.uk/people/james.martin).

 ## News
+- [10/2025] Our paper [On the Robustness of Kernel Goodness-of-Fit Tests](https://www.arxiv.org/abs/2408.05854), coauthored with Professor [François-Xavier Briol](https://fxbriol.github.io/), has been accepted to JMLR.

 - [12/2024] I joined [QuantCo](https://www.quantco.com/) as a full-time Data Scientist.
 Excited to explore the more applied side of machine learning in this role!

 - [12/2024] I successfully defended my PhD thesis!
 A huge thank-you to my examiners Dr. [Nikolas Kantas](https://www.ma.imperial.ac.uk/~nkantas/) and Prof. [Chris Oates](https://oates.work/) for the insightful discussions during the viva!